edinburgh-napier/set09121/labs/lab2/pong_2.md

 We then move onto the Load() function.
 This is where we would load in assets if we had any (remember this for future)!
 For now, we setup the game by resizing and moving our shapes.

-The last two lines are left incomplete for you to complete later.
+The ... lines are left incomplete for you to complete.
+There are hints about what should go there, in comments and other code, but you should start thinking about what these lines should do, and how to use the SMFL API!

 ```cpp
 #include <SFML/Graphics.hpp>